openeuropa/epoetry-client/README.md

 - `--endpoint` is the ePoetry service endpoint, e.g. `http://my-epoetry-instance`
 - `--in-format` is the format of the input request file, only `xml` and `yml` are supported
 - `--out-format` is the format in which the service response will be printed out, only `xml` and `yml` are supported
-- `<request-file>` is a path to a file containing the service request, in the format specified in `--in-format`
+- `<file>` is a path to a file containing the service request, in the format specified in `--in-format`

 For example: